suxuekun/libpyiotcloud/README.md

 # libpyiotcloud

-libpyiotcloud platform demonstrates a custom IoT platform for remote access and control of an MCU-based smart device from a web client application via REST APIs (HTTP over TLS) with back-end AMQP (over TLS) connectivity and device-side MQTT/AMQP (over TLS) connectivity.
+libpyiotcloud platform demonstrates a custom IoT cloud platform for remote access and control of an MCU-based smart device from a web client application via REST APIs (HTTP over TLS) with back-end AMQP (over TLS) connectivity and device-side MQTT/AMQP (over TLS) connectivity.